Walk-In Lab logo

 Preparation:

-No fasting required.
-Stop biotin consumption at least 72 hours prior to the collection.
+No fasting is required.
+Patients should stop biotin consumption at least 72 hours prior to the collection.

 Test Results: